replicate/setup-cog/README.md

 This following inputs can be specified using the `with` keyword:

 - `cog_version`: The version of Cog to install.
 Defaults to `v0.8.0-beta3` (a prerelease version with support for pushing GPU models from runners that don't have a GPU!)
 - `replicate_api_token`: Your Replicate API token.
 If set, the Action will automatically authenticate to Replicate using `cog login`.
-Get a token from [replicate.com/account](https://replicate.com/account), then create a repository secret named REPLICATE_API_TOKEN in your GitHub repo's settings.
+To use this feature, get a token from [replicate.com/account](https://replicate.com/account), then create a repository secret named `REPLICATE_API_TOKEN` in your GitHub repo's settings.

 ### Runners